mayahiro/go-bootstrap/README.md

 - Nested `bootstrap.In` is not supported.
 - `Override` is intended for provider and binding replacement, not for replacing the whole app shape.
 - DSL changes require regeneration.

+## How To Structure Packages

+- Keep `bootstrap.go`, `main.go`, and the generated `bootstrap_gen.go` in the same entrypoint package.
+- Put shared wiring in reusable `bootstrap.Module(...)` values in other packages.
+- Use the entrypoint package as the composition root, and assemble shared modules there with `Include`.
+- Run and build packages such as `./cmd/api`, not individual files such as `./cmd/api/main.go`.

+## Choosing Lifecycle APIs

+- Use `StartStop` when one receiver type has the main typed lifecycle pair for the app.
+- Use `HookFunc` for free functions, one-sided hooks, or coordination logic that does not naturally belong on the lifecycle target.
+- Use `Close` for simple teardown values that only need `Close()` or `Close() error`.

+## What Override Is Not

+- `Override` is not a second top-level app spec.
+- `Override` is not meant to replace `Entry` or `Lifecycle`.
+- `Override` is not intended to express highly dynamic runtime composition.
+- `Override` is best treated as a narrow way to replace providers or bindings in tests and environment-specific entrypoints.

 ## Supported Patterns